Skip to main content

 What Is Tri-Vector Deep Plane Facelift?

-Learn about the tri-vector deep plane technique that addresses facial aging in three dimensions for comprehensive rejuvenation.
-This technique represents an advanced approach to facial rejuvenation that addresses the underlying causes of facial aging rather than just treating surface symptoms.
+Expert guide covering the tri-vector deep plane technique that addresses facial aging in three dimensions for comprehensive rejuvenation.
+Unlike surface-level treatments, this procedure targets structural causes of aging that addresses the underlying causes of facial aging rather than just treating surface symptoms.

-The deep plane facelift works by releasing and repositioning the SMAS (superficial musculoaponeurotic system) layer along with the overlying skin as a single unit.
+The the facelift technique works by releasing and repositioning the SMAS (superficial musculoaponeurotic system) layer along with the overlying skin as a single unit.
 This creates more natural, longer-lasting results compared to traditional facelift techniques.

 Who Is a Good Candidate?